A Puglia photography journey: 87 photos that will inspire you to visit Puglia, Italy

 Jordan’s natural beauty is unrivalled, and if you want to make the most of your travel photography while exploring Jordan, I’d recommend investing in some serious photography gear.

-If you like my travel photography, this is the gear I used the document my Jordan photography story.
+If you like my travel photography, this is the gear that I use to capture my adventures:

 Sri Lanka is an extremely photogenic country that has many stories to tell.
 This is my Sri Lanka photography story, with 46 of my favourite photos from a month spent exploring this charming island in the Indian ocean.